williamldennis/fwf-again/src/hooks/README.md

 This directory contains custom React hooks that extract business logic from components to improve testability and reusability.

-## useAppInitialization
+## useAuth

 ### Overview

-The `useAppInitialization` hook extracts the app initialization logic from the `home.tsx` component.
-It handles:

-- User authentication
-- Available plants fetching
-- Main data fetching (weather, contacts, friends, garden data)
-- Plant growth updates
-- Background sync setup (periodic updates and real-time subscriptions)
+The `useAuth` hook handles user authentication and session management.

 ### Benefits

 - ✅ **Testability**: Isolated business logic that can be unit tested independently
-- ✅ **Reusability**: Can be used in other components that need app initialization
+- ✅ **Reusability**: Can be used in other components that need authentication
 - ✅ **Maintainability**: Clear separation of concerns
 - ✅ **Error Handling**: Centralized error management
 - ✅ **Loading States**: Consistent loading state management